aliasar1/Airline-Reservation-System/README.md

 # Airline-Reservation-System
-This is our DATA STRUCTURE AND ALGORITHM course project implemented using GUI.
+This is implemented using GUI so manage flights efficiently.